GangYang2012/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 }
 ```

 `ViewModelBase.cs` and `HashingViewModel.cs` are using the same namespace `SimpleOneWayHashing.ViewModels`.
 As you can see from the source code above, there is a class called `HashingViewModel` which inherits from `ViewModelBase` class.
-Since they both are using the same namespace, so I don't need to include it via `using`, but not for the Model and `ICommand` interface helper class.
+Since they both are using the same namespace, so I don't need to include it with `using`, but not for the Model and `ICommand` interface helper class.

 The Model and `ICommand` interface helper class are using different classes and namespaces.
 So, I need to include them like this in `HashingViewModel.cs`: